Blackbox is a planning system that works by converting problems specified

 or literal form), the mapping from literals to propositions, the model

-piece from the output of blackbox.
+found, and the plan.
 For example, the following prints

 blackbox -o domain.pddl -f prob004-log-a.pddl